JShad30/solar-system-quiz/README.md

 ### Quiz completed message

 The message is displayed using Python logic in 'run.py’ and displayed using the 'quiz-complete.html'.
-The message displayed depends on the score the player has got.
+The flashed message displayed depends on the score player has acheived.

-The message displayed varies depending on what the user scored.
-This is currently built in the run.py page with an if statement.
-Prior to this message being displayed the score as a percentage should be worked out.
-This would allow new questions to be added to the quiz without the need for the code in run.py to be changed.

 ### Leaderboard

 The leaderboard is presented on the 'leaderboard.html' page and its route is /solar_quiz/leaderboard.
-The leaderboard is there for players that want to see their performance compared to other players.
+The leaderboard is there for players so that they can compare their performance to other players.

 ### Extra Features that could be added